Dome-shaped dummy cameras look like real surveillance cameras but are actually decoys. They help deter crime without the high cost of real systems.

 Made from strong ABS plastic, these cameras have a diameter of 12.5 cm and a height of 9 cm.
 They are easy to install and often come with flashing LED lights that make them look even more real.

 Powered by two AA batteries, they can last up to six months in high-traffic areas like porches and garages.
-At around $8.00 each, they offer a cheap way to make your space feel safer.
+They offer a cheap way to make your space feel safer.

 For more details on their features and benefits, keep reading.